Healthdirect Free Australian health advice you can count on.

 • antibodies — proteins that fight infections from viruses and bacteria

-• messenger proteins that transmit signals throughout the body, such as hormones
+• messenger proteins — transmit signals throughout the body, such as hormones

 How much protein do I need?

-The amount of protein you need depends on your age, gender and stage of life.
-Most Australians have more than enough protein in their everyday diets.
+Most Australians get enough protein in their everyday diets.
+The amount of protein you need depends on your age, sex and stage of life.

 What foods are high in protein?